Your safety is our top priority. Here’s how you can stay safe on your guided walk in the North Island with Walking Legends.

-Luckily, social distancing is easy in the bush!
+We are no longer required to encourage social distancing.
+Of course, if you’d still like to you are most welcome to.
+Luckily, it is easy to do in the bush!
 We can each walk 1 minute apart if we like so we can enjoy a bit of peace and quiet as well.

 The place where you’ll have other guests closest to you is in our van when we pick you up.
-We use 12-seater HiAce vans to get everyone to and from the lodges and tracks, so we’ll be spacing everyone out a bit more.
-Our vans will have handsanitiser available and will be thoroughly cleaned at the end of each day.
-We’ve implemented increased cleaning and sanitization of all company-shared workplace spaces, trip-supplied gear, and vehicles.
+We use 12-seater HiAce vans to get everyone to and from the lodges and tracks..
+Our vans will have hand sanitiser available and will be thoroughly cleaned at the start of each trip.
+We’ve implemented increased cleaning and sanitisation of all company-shared workplace spaces, trip-supplied gear, and vehicles.

 We’ll be managing our group sizes to keep these small and safe.
 Our normal group size is between 8 and 12, so for larger groups we may split the group between two vans.